tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 console.log(shallowCopy[1]); // 20, This updated correctly
 ```

-This is a very useful peace of information to hold onto, and reflects that Javascript is following the
+This is a very useful piece of information to hold onto, and reflects that Javascript is following the
 rules with regards to how memory references are passed around.
 I had found that I was aware of this
 behavior from C, but had not truly appreciated that this was occurring with the spread operator as well.
 If you forget about something like this, it may not immediately obvious that you are mutating your